Akuli/mittari/README.md

 ## Circuit Design

-I designed an analog circuit to drive the meters and LEDs, because I like working with analog circuits and I don't know much about microcontrollers.
+I designed an analog circuit to drive the meters and LEDs, because I haven't yet learned to throw a microcontroller at every electronics problem.

-Here is one half of the circuit, enough to drive one meter.
+Here is **one half** of the circuit, enough to drive one meter.
 The other half is similar.

 ![circuit diagram](circuit.png)